 The Nakavango Student Programme is proudly associated with the Children In The Wilderness programme, one of Wilderness Safaris’ outreach programmes based at Victoria Falls.
 You can expect to assist, within the framework of the CITW programme and under the guidance of the programme’s co-ordinator Sue Goatley, through the following activities:

 - Tutoring of children

 - Sports coaching for scholars

 - School vegetable garden and nursery maintenance with the scholars

 - Fundraising events for the initiation of specific community projects, such as the birth of a PC training centre in the community

 All the facilities on the reserve, including the student facility, are committed to “green” operations in order to achieve balance with and minimise impact on the natural environment.
 Our Green operation projects that students may get involved with include:

 - Vegetable garden upkeep – sustains lodge, students programme, and staff community

 |No. of Weeks||Price|

 Need a quote on your airfare to Victoria Falls?
-Please ask a member of the team for our latest prices and special deals.
+Please ask a member of the team for our latest prices.